nnkhang19/House-prices/README.md

 ### 1. One feature interpretion
 #### 1.1 Continous feature
 * Each feature is verified separately.
-* Plotting features in box plot and distplot to determine the outliers and visualize the distribution.
+* Plotting features in boxplot and distplot to determine outliers and visualize the distribution.
 * Skewness and kurtois are also calculated.

 ![Image1](https://user-images.githubusercontent.com/63390676/96951679-34d90100-1517-11eb-92d8-9be7e48c39e5.png)